utsav0/daily-dev-tips/src/pages/posts/scss-import.md

 @import 'component/dropdown';
 ```

-This gives our project way more clarity and organise our code.
+This gives our project way more clarity and organises our code.

 ### Thank you for reading, and let's connect!